bryceweiner/petrodollar/README.md

 Credits
 -------
 Forked from Unobtanium 0.9.x.
 Special thanks to cinnamon_carter for all her help.
 Kimoto's Gravity Well implementation borrowed from Franko.
-All other copyrights are property of their resepective owners.
+All other copyrights are property of their respective owners.

 Super Special Thanks
 --------------------